dxxmsdxy/onchain-canon/README.md

 ===================
 ***A metaprotocol for on-chain IP and attribution on Bitcoin***

-On-Chain Canon (OC) is a decentralized metaprotocol for on-chain canons.
+On-Chain Canon (OC) is a decentralized metaprotocol for on-chain IP.
 Use the OC metaprotocol in combination with parent-child inscriptions to represent on-chain IP provenance, attribution, and ownership.

 * * *